Probate Q&A Series

 4. Negotiate with the Lender for Forbearance or Loan Modification

 While legal steps run their course, heirs can contact the mortgage servicer to request forbearance or a loan modification.
-By explaining that the property is in probate and naming the personal representative, heirs often persuade lenders to pause foreclosure for 30–90 days.
+By explaining that the property is in probate and naming the personal representative, heirs may persuade lenders to pause foreclosure temporarily.
 This buys critical time to sort out formal estate administration.

 5. Cure the Default or Sell the Property

 If funds exist in the estate—say, an insurance payout or bank account—the personal representative can use those assets to bring the mortgage current.
-Alternatively, the representative can list the home for sale under court supervision.
+Alternatively, the representative can list the home for sale, subject to any required authority and procedures.
 Proceeds pay off the loan and any other debts.
-Both options stop the foreclosure permanently and protect the estate’s residual value for heirs.
+Both options can stop the foreclosure and protect the estate’s residual value for heirs.

 Key Takeaways

-• Obtain or ask for appointment of a personal representative under N.C.
-Gen. Stat. § 28A-6-1.
+• Obtain or ask for appointment of a personal representative, or a collector under N.C.
+Gen. Stat. § 28A-6-1 when appropriate.

 • Engage the mortgage servicer for forbearance or loan modification during probate.

-• Cure the default or sell the home under court supervision to protect the estate.
+• Cure the default or sell the home through proper estate procedures to protect the estate.

 Stopping a foreclosure on an inherited home takes swift action and knowledge of North Carolina probate procedures.
 At Pierce Law Group, our attorneys handle estate administration and creditor claims every day.
 If you face a looming foreclosure sale on inherited real estate, reach out today.
 Email us at intake@piercelaw.com or call (919) 341-7055 for a consultation.
 Let us guide you through probate and keep your family’s property in your hands.